timofeysie/nextjs-markdown-blog/writings/algorithms-and-data-structures-in-typescript.md

 console.log(set.has('value1')); // Outputs: true
 ```

-So, while both Map and Set use hashtables internally, Map is used for key-value pairs, and Set is used for unique values.
+So, while both Map and Set use hash tables internally, Map is used for key-value pairs, and Set is used for unique values.

 Since a Set is a collection of unique values.
 You can convert an array to a Set and then back to an array to remove duplicates: